-February 14, 2005 - Former Prime Minister Rafik Hariri is killed by a car bomb in Beirut.
+February 14, 2005 - Former Prime Minister Rafik Hariri and 21 others are killed by a car bomb in Beirut.

 April 26, 2005 - Syria withdraws troops from Lebanon after 29 years of military intervention.

-July 12, 2006 - Hezbollah guerrillas kill three Israeli soldiers and kidnap two others, Ehud “Udi” Goldwasser and Eldad Regev, during an attack along Israel’s border with Lebanon, between the towns of Zar'it and Shetula.
+July-August 2006 - Hezbollah guerrillas kidnap two Israeli soldiers.
+Ehud “Udi” Goldwasser and Eldad Regev, during an attack along Israel’s border with Lebanon.
 Israel sends ground troops into Lebanon and launches air strikes for the first time since its 2000 pullout.

 Death toll: (sources vary)